opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param newImageSize: Image size after rectification.
 By default,it is set to  ``imageSize`` .

     :param validPixROI: Optional output rectangle that outlines all-good-pixels region in the undistorted image.
-See  ``roi1, roi2``  description in  :ocv:func:`StereoRectify` .
+See  ``roi1, roi2``  description in  :ocv:func:`stereoRectify` .

     :param centerPrincipalPoint: Optional flag that indicates whether in the new camera matrix the principal point should be at the image center or not.
 By default, the principal point is chosen to best fit a subset of the source image (determined by ``alpha``) to the corrected image.